How Long To Cook A Boiled Egg Perfectly

 Photo Credit: Makistock/Depositphotos

-Once you’ve learned how long to cook a boiled egg, reheating matters too.
+Once you’ve learned how long to boil an egg, reheating matters, too.
 To warm a cold boiled egg, place it in hot (not boiling) water for two minutes.
 Avoid microwaving—it can cause explosions.
 This gentle method restores warmth without toughening the whites or drying the yolk.

 Follow us on PinterestFollow